USB Issues | DriverFinder - We Make Drivers Work for You

 While troubleshooting the issue with the USB drive, leave other USB devices disconnected (unless you really need them, like a mouse or keyboard).

 If you did make changes to your computer, like putting additional hardware, upgrading its firmware, or changing its BIOS settings, then try reverting these changes and testing the USB drive again to ensure that these changes have not caused the issue.
+This is particularly true if you added additional USB devices!

 #3 – Check Windows 10 Settings.